bloq/awdns/README.md

 $ ./bin/awdns add foo4.example.com 127.0.0.1
 ```

-Delete one or more records, from a pre-existing zone in the AWS account.
+Delete *all* records matching NAME, from a pre-existing zone in the AWS account.
 ```
 $ ./bin/awdns del foo4.example.com
 ```